Christian-Life-Waverly/ChristianLifeWaverly/index.markdown

 Next Meal: November 16 after 11 am service

-207 Broad St Waverly NY (corner of Broad & Clark)
+207 Broad St Waverly NY

 ![corner of Broad & Clark]( {{ site.baseurl }}assets/clc_001.jpg 'Entrance at the corner of Broad & Clark')
 <br><em>The main entrance to Christian Life Waverly at the corner of Broad St and Clark St.</em>